 The project includes ample open space landscaping at the ground level.
+The applicant's revised landscape plan will be reviewed by Valley Project Planning staff prior to building permit sign-off.
+For the apartment use, the majority of the open space is located on a podium deck at the first floor of apartment units equally accessible to all residential units to promote safety and use of outdoor areas.
 The total landscape area is 27,715 square feet.
 The project is providing roof top decks that can be utilized as common open space.